Nouwiki/Nouwiki/README.md

 - [ ] Can easily function as a sub-app of your own app (an integrated wiki for your app)
 - [ ] Designed with learning in mind (spaced repetition, quizzes, annotations, discussion, etc)
 - [ ] Flexible (see above).

-In more abstract terms we want it to be:

-- [ ] Easy enough for the layman.
-- [ ] Powerful enough for the developer.
-- [ ] Good enough for the academic.
-- [ ] Beautiful enough for the designer.

 ## UI+Backend Features